Herb Garden Couscous or Quinoa and Black Bean Salad

 - Salt and freshly ground pepper to taste

-Combine the couscous with 1 cup boiling water in a heatproof container.
-Cover and let stand 15 minutes, then fluff with a fork.
+If using couscous: Combine the couscous with 1 1/3 cups boiling water in a heatproof container.
+Cover and let stand 10 minutes, then fluff with a fork.

-Let cool until just warm, then combine with the remaining ingredients in a serving container and mix thoroughly.
+Let either grain cool to room temperature (or you can do this ahead of time and refrigerate until needed), then combine with the remaining ingredients in a serving container and mix thoroughly.

-Cover and refrigerate for an hour or so before serving, if time allows.
+Cover and let stand for 30 minutes or so at room temperature before serving, if time allows.

 - Here are more recipes for grain salads.